-A Hill-Sachs lesion usually results from recurrent anterior shoulder dislocation with resultant posterolateral humeral head compression fracture, typically secondary to recurrent anterior shoulder dislocations, as the humeral head comes to rest against the anteroinferior part of the glenoid.
+Hill-Sachs lesions are a posterolateral humeral head compression fracture, typically secondary to recurrent anterior shoulder dislocations, as the humeral head comes to rest against the anteroinferior part of the glenoid.
 It is often associated with a Bankart lesion of the glenoid.

 Hill-Sachs lesions may be difficult to appreciate on x-rays, frequently requiring CT or MRI for full characterisation.
 When a Hill-Sachs lesion is identified careful assessment of the anterior glenoid rim and labrum should be performed to identify a potential Bankart lesion.

 Best seen following re-location of the joint, and better appreciated on internal rotation views.
 It appears as a sclerotic vertical line running from the top of the humeral head towards the shaft.
 If large, a wedge defect may be evident.